Lai-YT/CS143-cool-compiler-assignments/README.md

 | [PA4](handouts/PA4.pdf) |        | to do |
 | [PA5](handouts/PA5.pdf) |        | to do |

-*Some of the tests failed.
-But this is likely because the reference parser doesn't generate correct line numbers on attributes.
+*Some of the tests failed on matching line numbers.
+This is likely because the reference parser doesn't generate correct line numbers on attributes.